MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/flatc-async-patterns.md

 }
 ```

-It is best practice to use implement with Win32 Semaphore object.
-If instead you implement using a Win32 Event object, then you'll need to ensure don't miss any events with code such as:
+It is best practice to implement using the Win32 Semaphore object.
+If you instead implement using a Win32 Event object, ensure you don't miss any events; for example, do the following:

 ```cpp
     case WAIT_OBJECT_0: